Frisson

 The psychological component (i.e., the pleasurable feeling) and physiological components (i.e., paresthesia, piloerection, and pupil dilation) of the response are mediated by the reward system and sympathetic nervous system, respectively.
 The stimuli that produce this response are specific to each individual.
 Frisson is of short duration, lasting only a few seconds.
 Typical stimuli include loud passages of music and passages—such as appoggiaturas and sudden modulation—that violate some level of musical expectation.
 While frisson is usually known for being evoked by experiences with music, the phenomenon can additionally be triggered with poetry, videos, beauty in nature or art, eloquent speeches, the practice of science (mainly physics and mathematics), and can also be triggered on command by some people without any external stimuli.
 During a frisson, a sensation of chills or tingling is felt on the skin of the lower back, shoulders, neck, and/or arms.
 The sensation of chills is sometimes experienced as a series of 'waves' moving up the back in rapid succession and commonly described as "shivers up the spine."
 Hair follicles may also undergo piloerection.

 Frisson may be enhanced by the amplitude of the music and the temperature of the environment.
 Cool listening rooms and cinemas may enhance the experience.

 Experiencing musical frisson is associated with increased connectivity between the sections of the brain responsible for processing auditory information (specifically the anterior insula) and for reward processing: in other words, the greater the volume of white matter connectivity between those areas of the brain, the more likely an individual is to experience chills.
 Experiencing musical frisson is also associated with openness to experience.

 Causes

 Violations of musical expectancy

 Rhythmic, dynamic, harmonic, and/or melodic violations of a person's explicit or implicit expectations are associated with musical frisson as a prerequisite.
 Loud, very high or low frequency, quickly varying sounds, or unexpected harmonies, moments of modulations, and appoggiaturas in a melody's succession have been shown to arouse the autonomic nervous system (ANS).
-Many people report experiencing it with female artists with very deep voices or male artists with very high voices.
 Activation of the ANS has a consistently strong correlation with frisson, as one study showed that an opioid antagonist could block frisson from music.
 Leonard Meyer, a prominent philosopher of music, argues that music's ability to evoke emotion in the listener stems from its ability to meet and break expectations.